 The camaraderie, the fun, the excitement of the project were highly valued by those who took part.
 So it is planned to continue that community spirit, with the establishment of ASTRA Community Projects, and to involve even more people in the next project; restoring the Church Hall.

 ASTRA Community Projects has been set up as a subcommittee of the Parochial Church Council.
-Its Constitution was approved by the PCC on 11 March 2014.
+ASTRA Community Projects Constitution was approved by the PCC in January 2019.